How to rent in NYC as a foreign national

-As of the last Census, there were over 3 million foreign-born people living in the city, so this isn't exactly a niche predicament.
-For those transferring with work, the employer will often supply an employment letter with an income projection, which is an important document when looking for housing.
-The company may also connect incoming employees with a relocation expert who can help navigate the process.
+As of the last census, there were over three million foreign-born people living in the city, so this isn't exactly a niche predicament.
+For those transferring for a job, an employer will often supply an employment letter with an income projection, which is an important document when looking for housing.
+A company may also connect incoming employees with a relocation expert who can help navigate the process.

-Prep the paperwork ahead of time
+Be sure to prep your paperwork ahead of time

 Having evidence of employment, copies of your visa and passport, as well as any supporting documents, like a few months’ worth of bank statements showing a regular income, will help present yourself as a reliable and financially stable tenant.
 For students, it’s important to have a copy of your school enrollment or acceptance letter.

 Need help finding a landlord accustomed to renting to foreign nationals?
 Put your search into the capable hands of The Agency, a tech-savvy real estate brokerage that's helped hundreds of Brick Underground readers find their ideal NYC apartments.
 The Agency will charge a broker's fee of 10 percent of a year's rent on open listings instead of the usual 12 to 15 percent if you sign up here.
 Bonus: The agents at The Agency are a delight to deal with.